Movies and TV shows casting across the US | News Channel 3-12

 – Average hourly rate: $100

-– Casting locations: Beverly Hills, California; Los Angeles, California; Santa Monica, California
+– Casting locations: Los Angeles, California; Beverly Hills, California; Santa Monica, California

 – Learn more about the scripted show here